Skip to main content

 Food is available for the orangutans at the main feeding platform at 10:00 and 15:00, and at the outdoor nursery at 9:30 and 14:30.

 There is a camera fee of RM10 (approximately £2) should you wish to take your camera to the feedings with you.
-Please note that cameras with over 600mm lens will incur a fee of RM1000 (approximately £180).
+Please note that cameras with a 600mm lens or over will incur a fee of RM1000 (approximately £180).

 FAQ's about Sepilok Orangutan Rehabilitation Centre